 Mediation is growing in popularity for divorce because it puts the couple in charge of the negotiation and how property is distributed.
 With the help of a neutral professional, the couple can discuss and negotiate the issues to reach a result that both parties are comfortable with.
 If mediation doesn’t work, they can move forward with the traditional, litigated case and let a judge decide.

 The couple doesn’t avoid court completely with mediation, however.
-The agreement still has to be approved, forms completed and the divorce finalized through a court process.
-But, they avoid having their dirty laundry aired in public and they don’t have to call friends and family to testify at a trial.
+The agreement still has to be approved, forms completed, and the divorce finalized through a court process.
+But, they avoid having their dirty laundry aired in public, and they don’t have to call friends and family to testify at a trial.

 Another option growing in popularity and availability is collaborative law.
 Collaborative law is a new process for dispute resolution that includes an upfront, written agreement stating that the divorce will not go to court.
 Instead, it is more of a dispute-resolution setting in which the couple remains in control by way of face-to-face negotiation sessions.
 Those sessions include both spouses and their attorneys.
-They may also hire professionals such as therapists, appraisers or other consultants.
+They may also hire professionals such as therapists, appraisers, or other consultants.

-Rather than being out to “win” — creating an adversarial atmosphere — the attorneys in this case become problem solvers and negotiators because the whole focus and goal of the process is the settlement.
+Rather than being out to “win” — creating an adversarial atmosphere — the attorneys, in this case, become problem solvers and negotiators because the whole focus and goal of the process is the settlement.
 If a settlement can’t be reached, the attorneys agree to be fired and pass on all of their files and information to subsequent attorneys.
 This helps control costs because the next attorney doesn’t have to repeat the discovery process.

-Divorce: Lawyers, Judges and Fees
+Divorce: Lawyers, Judges, and Fees

 You can also do it all yourself, known as Pro Se.
-According to Daniel Sitarz, the attorney who wrote “Divorce Yourself: The National No-Fault Divorce Kit,” people can draft their own settlement agreements, fill out the forms and file for divorce without the help an attorney.
-That is, if they can agree on the settlement.
+According to Daniel Sitarz, the attorney who wrote “Divorce Yourself: The National No-Fault Divorce Kit,” people can draft their own settlement agreements, fill out the forms and file for divorce without the help of an attorney.
+That is if they can agree on the settlement.